starfi5h/DSP_Mod_Support/ErrorAnalyzer/README.md

 - Removing the erroring machine may or may not solve the issues, so backup the save before dismantling.
 Sometimes you'll need more powerful purge tools e.g. `Re-intialize planet` in [UXAssist](https://thunderstore.io/c/dyson-sphere-program/p/soarqin/UXAssist/).
 If they still not work then you'll have to roll back to the previous normal save.
 - When the following conditions are matched, the mods will be determinated as possible candidates:
 1. Mods that appear directly in the stack trace (judge by namespace)
-2. The first patched method on the stack trace, which is not the common patched functions (VFPreload, GameMain, GameData.GameTick, PlanetFactory.GameTick)
+2. The first patched method on the stack trace, which is not the common patched functions (VFPreload, GameMain, ThreadManager.ProcessFrame)
 3. Mods that modify the same type as the first function in the stack trace, if the first function is not mod or patched function